sku0x20/c_oop/readme.md

   - though one additional lookup
 - implementations return the interface struct by value, never a pointer
 - interface have methods which delegate to methods in vtable passing the impl pointer
+- interfaces are header only, ie. they have .h file only no .c

 ## limitations